 3. Silver Ribbon Singapore

 COVID-19 has loomed over our heads for close to three years now, and discussions around mental health and its importance have thankfully become more common in our society.
 However, it is not always easy to seek help for our mental health due to stigma or misgivings about mental illnesses.
 Silver Ribbon Singapore aims to change negative perceptions of mental illness through organising outreach events and promoting local mental health literacy in communities.
 It also hopes to facilitate the integration of individuals with mental illness into society, and encourage them to speak out and seek help bravely.

 The organisation plans various programmes for schools, communities, and workplaces to advocate for mental health and wellness.
 Volunteer with Silver Ribbon to contribute your skills, whether it’s graphic design or emceeing for their events.
 You can find out more on how to volunteer here.

 As we spread the Christmas joy and spirit to others this season, do remember to keep your well-being in mind too.
 If you need a helping hand with your personal caregiving, Homage has got you covered.
-Our Care Pros are all qualified nurses and doctors who can help you conduct simple health screenings, go through physiotherapy exercises, and perform respite care to relieve you of your burdens.
+Our Care Pros, who include local caregivers, nurses, and therapists, can assist your elderly loved ones with their physiotherapy exercises and perform respite care to relieve you of your burdens.

 Provide the best care to your loved one today!
 Fill up the form below for a free consultation with our Care Advisory team.